 Apart from Washington Slagbaai, several other vulnerable areas have been designated as protected zones.
 All are open to the public but distance must be kept in order to not disturb them.
 There are bird watching tours by bus available, or by kayak in the mangroves.

 Food trucks are becoming more and more popular, and not without a reason!
 Sit on the beach, and enjoy a drink while your lunch will be prepared and served.
 From a quick hamburger, to tuna sashimi, you will find it all on Bonaire.

 Cactus Blue even serves Lion Fish!
 Help us to protect our beautiful reefs and try out a lion fish sandwich.

 In Bonaire there is not only stunning marine life, but also great wildlife!
-Lots of donkeys, flamingos, lizard’s, iguanas and goats.
-You will love all these friendly inhabitants.
-There is also a donkey sanctuary which is a lot of fun to go to!
+You will see lots of donkeys, flamingos, lizard’s, iguanas and goats.
+You will love all these friendly inhabitants, but pay attention when driving (especially at night).
+They can suddenly cross the street!

 6. Mangrove Kayaking